RISHABH1270/Kubernetes_Cheatsheet/README.md

 2) Pods can communicate with each other directly, across Nodes.
 3) No NAT (Network Address Translation) is required between Pods.

 🔌 CNI (Container Network Interface) - CNI is how Kubernetes handles Pod networking.
 When a Pod is created, the Kubelet calls a CNI plugin to set up network interfaces, assign IPs, and connect the Pod to the network.
-The CNI used depends on the Kubernetes provider—for example, Azure uses Azure CNI, which allows full Pod-to-Pod communication by default.
+The CNI used depends on the Kubernetes provider—for example,the default one is Coredns and for Azure it uses Azure CNI, which allows full Pod-to-Pod communication by default.
 Custom CNIs like Calico or Cilium can enforce network policies to restrict traffic.

 🛠 What CNI Handles: